Thursday, August 24, 2017

 Sixteenth Set of 22 Days: Tzadik Sofit, Other Sheaves and Vegetables of the Field (the Priestly Family of Immer)

-Monday, the 2nd of Elul, began the sixteenth set of 22 days of the Jewish calendar.
+The 2nd of Elul began the sixteenth set of 22 days of the Jewish calendar.
 It is the last 22-day cycle of the year, which parallels the end-letter Tzadik (Tzadik Sofit), as well as the "Other Sheaves" and the Vegetables of the Field in Perek Shirah.
 It runs through the 23rd of Elul.

 As mentioned previously, "Tzadik" means "righteous."
 The shape of the normal Tzadik is bent, while that of the end-letter Tzadik is straight and goes further down the page than the regular resting place of other letters.
 Elul is the month of Teshuvah, and the Tzadik Sofit represents the Ba'al Teshuvah.
 It represents someone who went far below in order to then climb back up.
 Moshe, "bent" in humility, is the quintessential Tzadik.
 The Tzadik Sofit, the "end Tzadik," is a reference to Mashiach.
 Mashiach will elevate even the lowest of realms.
 When Mashiach comes, even Tzadikim will do Teshuvah.